‘We’re going to take care of you.’ Marine Corps museum offers veterans respite.

 A respite room at the National Museum of the Marine Corps represents growing recognition of the need for subtler ways to allow tough veterans to grapple with wounds of war.

-But creating a respite room, with the implicit acknowledgement of its need, can help act as a “shock absorber” for those who are suffering, says retired Maj.
+But creating a respite room, with the implicit acknowledgment of its need, can help act as a “shock absorber” for those who are suffering, says retired Maj.
 Gen. James Lukeman, president of the Marine Corps Heritage Foundation.

-Just having it on site can also open a conversation about post-traumatic stress, he notes.
+Just having it on-site can also open a conversation about post-traumatic stress, he notes.

-The respite room has relaxing spa music designed to soothe and provide some noise-cancelling privacy.
+The respite room has relaxing spa music designed to soothe and provide some noise-canceling privacy.
 Martha Corvea, clinical research director with the Liberty Organization for Veterans and Emergency Responders, helped train museum staff and volunteers.

 “You’re in the right business to take a moment in their lives – to take a piece of themselves and an experience that they’ve been through – and to make it a healing one,” she says.